eljo/site/_guide/08-balancers.md

 <span class="diff-u">     - GITHUB_API_TOKEN</span>
 </pre>

-An Internet Balancer is defined by a pair of external and internal ports, e.g. `80:8000`.
-The Balancer will listen to the internet on port `80` and forward requests to app Containers that are bound to port `8000`.
+A published balancer is defined by a pair of external and internal ports in the format `<host port>:<container port>`, e.g. `80:8000`.
+On the host, the balancer will listen on port `80` and forward requests to app containers on port `8000`.

-An Internal Balancer is defined by a single port, e.g. `8000`.
-The Balancer will not listen to the internet, but will listen on port `8000` on the internal network and forward requests to app Containers that are bound to port `8000`.
+An _internal_ balancer is defined by a single port, e.g. `8000`.
+Here, port `8000` is _exposed_, but not _published_.
+The balancer will not listen for external requests on the host, but will listen on port `8000` on the internal network (i.e. from containers of other services defined in `docker-compose.yml`), and forward requests to fellow containers that are bound to port `8000`.

-Run `convox doctor` to validate your Balancer definitions:
+Run `convox doctor` to validate your balancer definitions:

 <pre class="terminal">
 <span class="command">convox doctor</span>